CHAPTER 3

 3. We Have Problems Because We Are in This World

-1. Problems Come Because We Do Not Know
+1. Problems Come Because We Do Not Know.

 On vacation, your family might be trying to find a certain town.
 Someone gives you directions, but they are the wrong directions.
 If you follow these directions, will you arrive at the town?_____ Will you successfully reach your destination?_______ You have a problem (you are lost!) because you did not know that the directions were wrong directions.
-Or someone might give you some gadget or gizmo but not give you the instructions that are supposed to go with it.
-Therefore you cannot get it to work because you do not know how it works.
+Or, someone might give you some gadget or gizmo but not give you the instructions that are supposed to go with it; therefore, you cannot get it to work because you do not know how it works.

-2. Problems Come, Because We Fail To See and Sense
+2. Problems Come Because We Fail To See and Sense.

 What problem did Eutychus make for himself by his failure to pay attention to what was going on (Acts 20:7-9)? ________________________________________ Think of Pharaoh and the great plagues that God sent upon the land of Egypt.
 Was Pharoah really paying attention?
 Was he really seeing and using his senses in the right way?
-He should have said in his heart, "If God is this great to cause all of these plagues, then I need to obey him and let His people go!"
+He should have said in his heart, "If God is great enough to cause all of these plagues, then I need to obey Him and let His people go!"

 Can you think of some problems in your own life that have come because you did not see and sense and pay attention as well as you should have?

-3. Problems Come Because We Do Not Do
+3. Problems Come Because We Do Not Do.

 Which of the two sons in Matthew 21:28-30 refused to do his duty? ___________ Consider Proverbs 13:4.
 According to this verse, the lazy man has a problem.
 He does not obtain that which he desires.
-Why does he have this problem?_________________ What did the rich young ruler refuse to do (Matthew 19:21-22)?_________________________________________________ What problem did this cause for this man? __________________________________________________ What did the children of Israel choose to do when Moses was up on the mountain (Exodus 32:1-4)? ________________________________________ Did this cause a great problem?
+Why does he have this problem?_________________ What did the rich young ruler refuse to do (Matthew 19:21-22)? _________________________________________________ What problem did this refusal cause for this man? __________________________________________________ What did the children of Israel choose to do when Moses was up on the mountain (Exodus 32:1-4)? ________________________________________ Did their choice cause a great problem?

 Can you think of some problems in your own life that have come because you did not do what you should have done?

-4. Problems Come Because We Do Wrongly
+4. Problems Come Because We Do Wrongly.

-We can fail to do right, but we can also do the right thing in the wrong way, and this causes problems too!
+We can fail to do right, but we can also do the right thing in the wrong way, and this failure causes problems too!
 Often we try to do things in a way that is contrary to certain principles and laws, and we get into trouble.

 A person might step off a roof, and immediately he has created a problem for himself because he has violated the law of gravity.
-A deep sea diver might foolishly think that he can work underwater without his oxygen tanks, but if he tries his life will be in "deep" trouble!
+A deep sea diver might foolishly think that he can work underwater without his oxygen tanks, but if he tries, his life will be in "deep" trouble!

 Another spiritual principle is that OBEDIENCE results in God’s B ___________ (Deuteronomy 28:1-2) and DISOBEDIENCE results in God’s C__________________ (Deuteronomy 28:15-16).
 How did King Saul illustrate this principle in 1 Samuel chapter 15?

-5. Problems Come Because Of Our Relationships
+5. Problems Come Because Of Our Relationships.

 We contact people and connect with people each and every day.
 Think about yesterday or the day before yesterday.
 What people did you make contact with and have to relate to in some way?

-Elijah had to deal with a Jezebel and all the problems that this evil woman caused.
+Elijah had to deal with Jezebel and all the problems that this evil woman caused.
 David had to relate to King Saul who was trying to kill him.
-Moses had to relate to the children of’ Israel who were often complaining and grumbling.
-What kinds of people did Paul have to make contact with (2 Corinthians 11:23-26)? _________________________________________________________________________________
+Moses had to relate to the children of Israel who were often complaining and grumbling.
+What kinds of people did Paul have to contact (2 Corinthians 11:23-26)? __________________________________________________________________________

 How did Jacob handle his relationships with his sons (Genesis 37)?
-Did he create a problem by favoring Joseph so much?_______ How did Paul skilful1y handle the Jews who wanted to kill him (Acts 23:6-9)?
+Did he create a problem by favoring Joseph so much?_______ How did Paul skillfully handle the Jews who wanted to kill him (Acts 23:6-9)?

-6. Problems Come Because Of Our Resources
+6. Problems Come Because of Our Resources.

 Did you ever try to drive a car without gas?
 Did you ever try to ride a bicycle with no air in the tires?
 Is it difficult to throw a basketball into a hoop if you do not have a basketball?

 Solomon had a problem.
-He was king over a great kingdom but he did not have the resources to be the kind of King he should be (see I Kings 3:7-8).
+He was king over a great kingdom, but he did not have the resources to be the kind of king he should be (see I Kings 3:7-8).
 Did God give Solomon the resources that he needed to do the job (I Kings 3:9-13)?__________

 Did the disciples think they had enough resources to feed the vast multitude (Matthew 14:16-17)? ______ What resources did King Saul think David needed to fight the giant (1 Samuel 17:38-39)? _________________________

-Can you think of problems in your own life that have come because you did not have resources or you tried to use the wrong resources?
+Can you think of problems in your own life that have come because you did not have resources or because you tried to use the wrong resources?

-7. Problems Come Because Of Our Reactions
+7. Problems Come Because of Our Reactions.

 Many of our problems are due to the fact that we react in the wrong way to people and to situations.
 We often react in a negative way.
 Instead of going forward and making progress, we react wrongly and take a step backwards.
 We react in an opposing way.

-Someone might suggest that we do something and we oppose it arid say, "I’LL DO THE OPPOSITE!"
+Someone might suggest that we do something, and we oppose it and say, "I’LL DO THE OPPOSITE!"
 For example, our parents might be concerned about our school work.
-Is it possible to react in the wrong way and say (or think): "If you want me to learn, than I won’t learn!"
+Is it possible to react in the wrong way and say (or think): "If you want me to learn, then I won’t learn!"
 Notice how Peter reacted in John 13:6-9.
-When he saw that Jesus wanted to wash his feet, how did, he react? ____________________________________________________ _______________________________________ When he learned how necessary it was to have his feet washed, how did he over-react (verse 9)? _____________________________________________________________________
+When he saw that Jesus wanted to wash his feet, how did, he react? ___________________________________________________________________________________ When Peter learned how necessary it was to have his feet washed, how did he overreact (verse 9)? _____________________________________________________________________

 How did Peter react when Jesus announced His coming death (Matthew 16:21-23)?
 How did Jonah react when God told him to go to the wicked city of Nineveh (Jonah 1:l-3)?

-Can you think of problems in your own life that have come because of the way you reacted or over-reacted?
+Can you think of problems in your own life that have come because of the way you reacted or overreacted?

-8. Problems Come Because Of Our Responses
+8. Problems Come Because of our Responses.

 Many problems come because of the way I respond to the words, works and ways of others.
-Sometimes I respond in a voluntary way (no one made me respond in this way, I just did it) and sometimes I respond in a spontaneous way (I respond automatically to a stimulus).
+Sometimes I respond in a voluntary way (no one made me respond in this way; I just did it), and sometimes I respond in a spontaneous way (I respond automatically to a stimulus).
 If a cow walks into an electric fence, you can be sure that it will respond in a certain way!
-If you are hungry and your Mom puts some freshly baked food on the table, you will respond (your mouth will water)!
+If you are hungry and your mom puts some freshly baked food on the table, you will respond (your mouth will water)!

 Can you think of problems in your own life that have come because of the way you have responded to a certain situation or a certain person?

-Handle The Problems or The Problems Will Handle You
+Handle the Problems or the Problems Will Handle You.

 Whether I am alone or whether I am in a crowd, I am going to be faced with many problems.
-It is NORMAL and COMMON to have problems: "there bath no temptation taken you but such as is __________________ to man" (1 Corinthians 10:13).
+It is NORMAL and COMMON to have problems: "there hath no temptation taken you but such as is __________________ to man" (1 Corinthians 10:13).
 The problems you have are not UNCOMMON!
-Even Elijah was a man "subject to like passions" A_____ W_____ A_____ (James 5:17).
+Even Elijah was a man "subject to like passions" A_____ W_____ A_______" (James 5:17).
 Even this godly man had problems JUST LIKE WE DO!

 My world is going to be filled with problems.
 The question of importance is this: HOW WILL I HANDLE THESE PROBLEMS?
-Either I will handle them right or they will handle me!
-Either I hold my problems or they will hold me!
-Either I deal with them or they will deal with me!
+Either I will handle them right, or they will handle me!
+Either I hold my problems, or they will hold me!
+Either I deal with them, or they will deal with me!

 Back to PROBLEM!
 PROBLEM?